OOP-11A-2025-2026/Krovat-Tournament-System/README.md

 5. The team and what we worked on
 - Ivaneta - UML diagram, fields, constructors, everything connected to the Team, Match, Round, Bracket and Tournament classes, the overloaded method createNextRound (in Bracket), the "heavy lifting" on the Double Elimination logic
-- Viktor - UML diagram, reading and writing from and into a file and the console, Main + Debugging, the support on the Double Elimination logic, made the English translation of the README
+- Viktor - UML diagram, reading and writing from and into a file and the console, Main + Debugging, the support on the Double Elimination logic, made the English translation of the README, made the tournament history
 - Samuil - Separation of the losers from the winners and creating the Losers Bracket in the Tournament Class + worked on the README
 - Ignat - The Match logic in Main + worked on the README